Why Should We Care About UX in Healthcare?

 - Providing clear feedback: No one should have to guess whether an action was successful or not.

-When digital tools work seamlessly, medical professionals can focus on patient care instead of fighting with technology.
-UX should be an ally, not an obstacle.
+When digital tools run well, doctors can concentrate on patient care instead of battling with technology.
+UX should be a friend, not a barrier.

 Trust and Transparency: How UX Influences Patient Confidence

-Would you trust a doctor if their clinic’s website looked like it hadn’t been updated since 2005?
+If a doctor’s website looked like it hadn’t been updated since 2005, would you still trust them?
 Probably not.

-UX design plays a huge role in building trust with patients.
+UX design plays a crucial role in building patient trust.
 If a healthcare platform is slow, buggy, or confusing, patients may question the reliability of the entire institution.
-A poorly designed website is like a messy waiting room—it doesn’t inspire confidence.
+Just as a cluttered waiting room can undermine confidence, a poorly designed website can do the same.

 To build trust, healthcare UX should focus on: